'Kalyan youth killed 55, then left ISIS because he was not paid'

-Majeed Areeb (23) one of four Kalyan youths believed to have joined ISIS was arrested after being brought to Mumbai by an intelligence agency yesterday; an IB official said he is suspected to have killed around 55 people and had decided to come back because ISIS hadn’t paid him
+Majeed Areeb (23) one of 4 youths held after being brought to Mumbai by intelligence agency is suspected to have killed around 55 people; IB official says he decided to come back because ISIS hadn't paid him

 One of the four Kalyan youths who were suspected to have joined the Islamic State of Iraq and Syria (ISIS) landed in the city yesterday and was immediately whisked away for questioning by intelligence agencies.

 Areeb (right) has reportedly told officials that he wasn’t happy with how things were going in ISIS

 Highly placed sources told mid-day that the youth had killed nearly 55 people as part of the terror group and had decided to return because he had not been paid.
 After prolonged questioning, he was arrested in the night and will be produced before an NIA court today.

 This happened after a case was slapped against ISIS and its operatives under Section 125 of the IPC, which deals with waging war against any Asiatic country which has friendly ties with India, entailing maximum punishment of life imprisonment.
 The directions to file the case had come from the Union home ministry.

 Areeb, who appeared “highly radicalised”, is likely to face action, police said.

 Based on information from other intelligence agencies and by keeping an eye on 23-year-old Majeed Areeb’s immediate family and close relatives, a team from an intelligence agency travelled to Turkey and apprehended him at Istanbul airport.
 They brought him to Mumbai via Turkish Airlines flight TK 270, which landed at T2 around 5 am yesterday.